ayoola-moore/aws-cdk-sample/README.md

 ## Useful commands

 * `npm run test`    perform the jest unit tests (To Implement)
-* `cdk deploy --all`      deploy this stack to your default AWS account/region
+* `npm run deploy`      deploy this stack to your default AWS account/region.
+(Remember to redeploy code to the newly created infrastructure, usually this can be done by re-running the pipeline which should be linked to the infrastructure)
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

 project author: Ayoola O. (For easytrip.mu)